KRL Commuterline: Rolling stock

-KRL Commuterline rolling stocks are composed of second-hand rail cars imported from Japan of Tokyo Metro, Toyo Rapid Railway, JR East (in which KAI Commuter has strategic partnerships with), and Tokyu Railways.
+Commuterline rolling stocks are composed of second-hand rail cars imported from Japan of Tokyo Metro, Toyo Rapid Railway, JR East (in which KAI Commuter has strategic partnerships with), and Tokyu Railways.
 All of these cars are legally classified as executive-class cars (K1).
-Domestically made air-conditioned cars produced by Industri Kereta Api (INKA) are no longer in service, although those trains will operate on Solo-Yogya commuter line in Central Java.
+Domestically made air-conditioned cars produced by Industri Kereta Api (INKA) are no longer in service, although those trains will operate on Solo-Yogya Commuterline in Central Java.
 Trains are generally formed of 8, 10, or 12 cars, with a capacity of 80–110 passengers per car.
 The system had 1,020 cars as of July 2019.

-Train without air conditioning (mainly economy class) are no longer operated as KCI (the operator) begins the single-service operation of air-conditioned trainsets.
-One set of ex-economy class (Holec) has been retrofitted with air conditioning by INKA.
+Train without air conditioning (mainly economy class) is no longer operated as KAI Commuter (the operator) begins the single-service operation of air-conditioned trainsets.
+One set of ex-economy classes (Holec) has been retrofitted with air conditioning by INKA.

-Toei 6000 series, which began service in 2000, was the first air-conditioned train type to be scrapped in December 2015.
+The Toei 6000 series began service in 2000 and was the first air-conditioned train type to be scrapped in December 2015.
 They are replaced by a huge influx of newer secondhand 205 series trains.

-Since 1 January 2016, the ex-JR East 103 series were also retired from service.
+On 1 January 2016, the ex-JR East 103 series was also retired from service.
+In 2023, KAI filed a request to import the E217 series from JR East.
+However, this request was denied by the Ministry of Industry instead, it was suggested that KAI appoint PT INKA and CRRC Qingdao Sifang to supply EMUs for use on the KRL Commuterline network.
+On the 1st of February 2025, CRRC imported a 1 SFC120V train set to undergo testing in the Bogor line.
+The second train set arrived in Indonesia on 12 March 2025.
+On 17 February 2025, PT INKA successfully manufactured iE 305 train sets in Madiun.
+On March 17, 2025, 12 iE 305 cars were transported to Solo Jebres Station where they will undergo testing in the KRL Commuter Yogyakarta line.
+On 19 April 2025, iE 305 cars finished testing and were sent to a KRL depot in Depok.
+On 29 April 2025, several Tokyo Metro 6000 series cars, as well as 05 series cars, were retired and laid to rest next to the Depok depot, as newer commuter trains had already arrived to replace them.

 Air-conditioned rolling stock

-EMU classes mentioned as current/active by KCI on 10 March 2021:
+EMU classes mentioned as current/active by KAIC on 13 November 2025: